flatcar-archive/flatcar-docs/os/update-strategies.md

     window-length: 1h
 ```

-This will configure a Container Linux machine to follow the `reboot` strategy, and thus when an update is ready it will simply reboot instead of attempting to grab a lock in etcd.
+This will configure a Flatcar Linux machine to follow the `reboot` strategy, and thus when an update is ready it will simply reboot instead of attempting to grab a lock in etcd.
 This machine however has also been configured to only reboot between 04:00 and 05:00 on Thursdays, so if an update occurs outside of this window the machine will then wait until it is inside of this window to reboot.

 For more information about the supported syntax, refer to the [Locksmith documentation][reboot-windows].